 How many of them is it simply a matter of economics?

-There's no second income in their house, and the government will readily, and Democrats will readily assume that role for them, with benefits here, benefits there, benefits over here.
+There's no second income in their house, and the government will readily, and Democrats will readily assume that role for them with benefits here, benefits there, benefits over here.

-Um, it's easy prey.
+Well, it's easy play.

 You get them while they're down, hook them into the government pit, if you will, and they got them.

-Well, there's a there's there are a lot of things liberals.
+Well, there's a lot of things.

-Is once you you once you already decide you are a victim, then you add to that, here comes a political party which will happily have you think that of yourself.
+Once you already decide you are a victim, then you add to that, here comes a political party which will happily have you think that of yourself.

 And then they will go further and tell you who it is that's victimizing you.